Dems' conference call grapples with Mueller report's unknowns

 House Democrats planned meetings by phone on Saturday to share what they know about the probe and to discuss how to move forward.
 Some prominent Democrats are floating the idea of issuing a subpoena to Mueller himself if his report is not made public.

-Fox News is told that impeachment was not mentioned on the Democrats' conference call.
-Fox News is told that part of the purpose of the discussion was to signal that just because the Mueller probe is over, that doesn’t mean that the House’s work is over.
+Fox News is told that although impeachment was not mentioned on the Democrats' conference call, a primary purpose of the discussion among top Democrat committee members was to signal that just because the Mueller probe is over, that doesn’t mean that the House’s work is over.

+EXCLUSIVE: INTERNAL FBI TEXT MESSAGES SHOW DOJ BATTLED WITH FBI OVER 'BIASED' SOURCE USED IN WARRANT TO SURVEIL TRUMP AIDE, KICKSTARTING RUSSIA SAGA

 Democrats also discussed Congress' oversight role given that a sitting president, under DOJ guidelines, cannot be indicted.

 Both parties have pushed the Justice Department to allow lawmakers to publicly discuss the report's conclusions, once lawmakers have received them from Barr.